Web Theoi

 ZEUS TITLES

-ZEUS was the king of the gods, the god of sky and weather, the fate of men and nations, law, justice and moral conduct.
+ZEUS was the Olympian king of the gods and the god of sky, weather, fate, law, justice and moral conduct.

-This page describes the various cult titles of the god.
+This page lists the cult titles of the god.

 ENCYCLOPEDIA ZEUS TITLES